pcwii/kodi-skill/README.md

 - ~~Add play "from youtube" option for videos / music~~ (Complete)
 - ~~Clean up decision tree, requires significant pruning~~ ;-)
 - Show a filtered list of movies when a play request returns multiple results (WIP)
-- Add support for the CommonPlay Skill Infrastructure (WIP)
+- Add support for the CommonPlay Skill Infrastructure (Changed verbal requests 20191021)
 - Investigate other play functions for music / episodes / pvr
 - Investigate method to handle multiple KODI instances on network
 - Add a single stop command for all playing items
-- Change skill call trigger words to reduce CommonPlay conflicts
+- ~~Change skill call trigger words to reduce CommonPlay conflicts~~ (Completed 20191021)